mrdlesniak/Kvetchup-Capstone/schedule.md

 03/18/20 -
     set up email system
     Used django user.is_authenticated to automate if the text and submit objects appear.
-If anonymous, please login appears, no longer populates with button press
+If anonymous, please login appears, no longer populates with button press successfully set up beginnings of email system can send email from only one address to one address tomorrow, create modal (identical to 'successfully logged out') for 'email sent' 03/19/20 -
+    pivot from user email system.
+Emails will still be sent to verify users, but will not send from user email address for security reasons changed form to a link that reads "Send Email" which opens up client's email fixed css issues and improved mobile styling Created more modern buttons, including a new button to display additional information Minimizes site.
+Only a few lines will be displayed by default Will begin work on gathering ratings from yelp and such 03/20/20 -
+    Begin work on a ratings page with overall rating will reviews underneath it Edited models.
+Each company will have a rating, which is itself a model Each rating has a corresponding view which has a user, a review (blank-able ), and a date 03/23/20 -
+    Sent reviews models through View to my Vue (sorry for the homonyms) Reformatted reviews to contain users instead of user_id and formatted datetime to be legible 03/24/20 -
+    Allow users to submit reviews